-The poor connectivity to the metropolitan Boston area may constrain economic activity in the urban areas of New Bedford and Fall River, which in 2006 had substantially higher unemployment rates (8.2-8.6%) than the state average (5%) at that time.
-The 2009 economic crisis further exacerbated this trend with unemployment rising to 12.4-12.6% by August 2009 in New Bedford and Fall River, respectively, compared to a statewide average of 9.1%.
+The poor connectivity to the metropolitan Boston area may constrain economic activity in the urban areas of New Bedford and Fall River, which in 2006 had substantially higher unemployment rates (8.2 to 8.6 percent) than the state average (5 percent) at that time.
+The 2009 economic crisis further exacerbated this trend with unemployment rising to 12.4 to 12.6 percent by August 2009 in New Bedford and Fall River, respectively, compared to a statewide average of 9.1 percent.
 According to MassDOT, improved access to employment markets in Boston could provide employment opportunities for the New Bedford and Fall River labor force that could provide economic benefits for these communities.
 Commuter rail service could also allow limited "reverse commutes" from area communities like Taunton to New Bedford and Fall River, which would thereby gain access to a larger labor pool within the Southeastern Massachusetts region.

 MassDOT's intent is for the South Coast Rail project to provide opportunity to generate new economic development and to shape this growth so that the project helps preserve environmental resources.
 The project is proposed to be implemented by MassDOT in partnership with municipalities.
 The transportation project would be planned by MassDOT in conjunction with local land use planning to help cluster people and jobs near transit facilities.
 The intent of the transportation project proposed by MassDOT would be to help open up new economic development opportunities, while directing growth away from natural areas and reducing sprawl.
-A discussion of future growth is provided in Chapter 4.2 - Land Use and Zoning and Chapter 4.3 - Socioeconomics.
-A discussion of Smart Growth as proposed by MassDOT is provided in Chapter 5 - Indirect Effects and Cumulative Impacts, which describes how MassDOT through its Smart Growth policies seeks to reduce indirect effects and cumulative impacts on the environment.
+A discussion of future growth is provided in Chapter 4.2, Land Use and Zoning, and Chapter 4.3, Socioeconomics.
+A discussion of Smart Growth as proposed by MassDOT is provided in Chapter 5, Indirect Effects and Cumulative Impacts, which describes how

+MassDOT through its Smart Growth policies seeks to reduce indirect effects and cumulative impacts on the environment.

-2.3 PURPOSE AND SCOPE OF THE ENVIRONMENTAL IMPACT STATEMENT (EIS)/ENVIRONMENTAL IMPACT REPORT (EIR)
+2.3 PURPOSE AND SCOPE OF THE ENVIRONMENTAL IMPACT STATEMENT/ ENVIRONMENTAL IMPACT REPORT

-This document has been prepared to comply with the requirements of the National Environmental Policy Act (NEPA), the Council on Environmental Quality (CEQ) regulations for implementing NEPA, [Title 40 Code of Federal Regulations (CFR) Parts 1500-1508], and the USACE Regulatory Program NEPA implementing regulations at Appendix B to 33 CFR Part 325.
+This document has been prepared to comply with the requirements of NEPA, the CEQ regulations for implementing NEPA, [Title 40 CFR Parts 1500-1508], and the USACE Regulatory Program NEPA implementing regulations at Appendix B to 33 CFR Part 325.
 On May 7, 2008, the USACE determined that an EIS is required for this proposed project because of the project's potential to significantly affect the quality of the human and natural environment.
 The purpose of this EIS is to assess the environmental impacts associated with the construction and operation of transit enhancements between Fall River / New Bedford and Boston proposed by EOT.